Aaryan-khairnar/BOB-ATO-Model/README.md

 [17](https://unit8.com/resources/a-guide-to-building-a-financial-transaction-anomaly-detector/)
 [18](https://milvus.io/ai-quick-reference/how-does-anomaly-detection-support-fraud-prevention-in-banking)

-#### Real-Time/Streaming Inference (When model is deployed in its final stages)

-Models will be trained and deployed as REST or gRPC microservices, built for real-time predictions.
-A streaming backbone (Kafka, Flink, etc.) will drive the system, so events are processed the moment they happen rather than in delayed batches.

 #### Continuous Trust Evaluation (Zero-Trust Core)

 Instead of granting a long-lived “session pass,” every action gets re-evaluated in real time: